ChrisDeFreitas/guitarjoe/README.md

 The name is based on the slang "Joe Workie," a synonym for construction worker.
 At the tender age of 12 it felt like one of those adults terms I had to learn--it wasn't.
 In this context, GuitarJoe does the heavy lifting of translating music theory to the guitar fretboard.
 Here is a screenshot of my first use of the application.
 I am working on playing with 5 fingers and use triplets to exercise my pinky.
 It was a transformative moment, focusing on the notes in front of me instead of scribbled diagrams:
   <img src="https://github.com/ChrisDeFreitas/guitarjoe/blob/main/public/guitarjoe-screen01.png" title="guitarjoe-screen01.png" />

-## Application Usage
+## Application Notes
 - Everything is clickable.
 This is a key principle of the application design: everything displayed provides relevant data, and functionality is an implicit feature of data.
-- Another important principle is that user selections not be changed by the application.
+- Another important principle is that user selections not be changed by the app.
 So if you turn on a feature it will remain until you turn it off.
-There are many ways to turn off features beyond using the Reset button.
-These alternatives will be dictated by how the feature is turned on.
+- The app is in the early phase of development so if something seems wonky please let me know.
+It may be something I had not considered.

-## Music Theory
+## Music Notes
 I am not a musician (I often say I'll be ready to play in a band around the age of 90).
 So the data is taken from Wikipedia and verified against other online sources.
 The Blues Heptatonic scale has different representations online, so it is debatable.
-I love learning about cultures and history so I've included some exotic scales like the Japanes Akebono I and II for practice.
+I love learning about cultures and history so I've included some exotic scales like the Japanese Akebono I and II for practice.
 Please forward any discrepancies to me.

+### Chords
+Typically guitar chords are represented as fixed pattern of notes, leading to approaches like the CAGED system.
+This app takes a different approach.
+When a chord is selected all chord notes are displayed.
+The user can superimpose patterns onto the selection.
+The short term goal is to simplify coding at this early stage.
+But, I like this approach because it allows me to see the anatomy of the chord, and find alternative chord voicings, triads, and power chords.

+### Chord Inversions
+On a guitar, chord inversions work differently than general music theory.
+For guitar, the important part is the bass note, other notes may appear in any order.
+In music theory all inversions require the shifted note to be exactly one octave higher.
+Because the guitar provides so many possible combinations for inversions, the app straddles these uses by trying to display the ideal inversion:  The bass note is highlighted, then the remaining notes are selected in their correct sequence on higher strings, ignoring octaves, and filtering by distance frets are from the bass note.
+Unfortunately, this results in certain inversion having no selections on the fretboard, such as CMaj7 third position.

 ## Technical Notes
 - The entire application is contained within the single web page; it does not require a remote server.
 The only external link is to the <a href='https://fonts.google.com/?query=Robert+Leuschke/' target='_new'>Fuggles Google Font</a> used in the header.
 So one could use the ./docs folder on any webserver.
 - The logic of the application resides in <a href='https://github.com/ChrisDeFreitas/guitarjoe/blob/main/src/guitar_lib.js'>guitar_lib.js</a>--the code should be readable by non-techies so  feel free to review/use/suggest changes.
 I created the library's test suite as I initially built the library, so it will not test all functionality.
-The test suite is used primarily to develop complex funcitonality, such as guitar_lib.notes.match() that matches a list of notes to a list of intervals.
+The test suite is used primarily to develop complex functionality, such as guitar_lib.notes.match() that matches a list of notes to a list of intervals.
 - In terms of security, the application currently does not store or access browser data.
 The future plans include saving/restoring application state using <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage'>HTML5 Local Storage</a>--but that is way in the future.
 As the code is hosted on GitHub it is scanned on a regularly for security vulnerabilities and open for review by the public.
 - The application is a standard <a href='https://create-react-app.dev/'>Create React App</a>, except the ./build folder is renamed to ./docs to work with <a href='https://pages.github.com/'>GitHub Pages</a>.
 See <a href='https://create-react-app.dev/docs/advanced-configuration'>BUILD_PATH environment variable</a> for details on that redirection.